sebitronik/midi-interface-yamaha-psr-e360/README.md

 ## Disturbance on column wires

 The Yamaha keyboard sends a keystroke signal in rows and columns to the mainboard.
-This signal is then forwarded to the Arduino, where it determines which key has been pressed.
-Additionally, the keyboard has an extra switch for each key that is only triggered when the key is pressed further down.
-This information is used to enable velocity sensitivity (though this information is currently not utilized).
-Essentially, a simple query is made to forward the information via the MIDI protocol over USB.
-Unfortunately, there is a periodical interference signals for the column that must be filtered out because otherwise, the Arduino cannot clearly identify the key:
+This signal is then forwarded to the Arduino, where it identifies which key has been pressed.
+Additionally, each key on the keyboard has an extra switch that is only triggered when the key is pressed further down, enabling velocity sensitivity (though this information is currently not utilized).
+Essentially, a simple query is performed to transmit the information via the MIDI protocol over USB.
+Unfortunately, there is periodic interference in the signal for one column that must be filtered out, otherwise the Arduino cannot reliably identify the key.
 ![SDS00011](https://github.com/user-attachments/assets/e0bc930c-3cb3-440b-b18b-5654e4cde0dd)

 Here, we notice some peaks in the magenta signal (only in columns not in rows).
 If we looking closer, we occasionally see two impulses that are unnecessary, therefore making the filter in the code essential.